iivcoz/iivcoz/README.md

 ### Hi I'm Anas 👋

-I'm a passionate software engineer with a keen interest in entrepreneurship.
-Currently pursuing my Bachelor's in Computer Science at Umm Al-Qura University, I've honed my skills in Software Engineering, UI Design, and Database Engineering.
-My goal is to leverage technology to create innovative solutions that not only meet user needs but also have a meaningful impact on the market.
+I'm a passionate Data engineer with a keen interest in entrepreneurship.
+Currently pursuing my Bachelor's in Computer Science at Umm Al-Qura University, I've honed my Software Engineering, UI Design, and Database Engineering skills.
+My goal is to leverage technology to create innovative solutions that meet user needs and have a meaningful impact on the market.

 In addition to my technical proficiency, I'm deeply enthusiastic about entrepreneurship.
 I believe in the power of technology to drive innovation and transform industries.
-I'm excited to explore opportunities that allow me to merge my technical expertise with a entrepreneurial mindset, creating solutions that not only solve problems, but also disrupt and improve existing paradigms.
+I'm excited to explore opportunities that allow me to merge my technical expertise with an entrepreneurial mindset, creating solutions that solve problems and disrupt and improve existing paradigms.

 ![](https://komarev.com/ghpvc/?username=iivcoze&color=blue)
 [![HitCount](http://hits.dwyl.com/Raghav-byte/iivcoz.svg)](http://hits.dwyl.com/iivcoz/iivcoz)